fkj/word-counter/README.md

 The program assumes that words can consist of any type of characters (except whitespace).
 This assumption was made for portability, since the Haskell libraries for advanced Unicode processing require extra libraries to be available at runtime.
-The program assumes that that each word occurs fewer than 2^29 times, which allows it to use `Int` instead of `Integer` for performance.
+The program assumes that each word occurs fewer than 2^29 times, which allows it to use `Int` instead of `Integer` for performance.

 ## Performance
 The program works in a pipeline consisting of the following steps: